Special and supplementary exams - Section contents

 - an ‘S’ grade will be applied to your subject as an interim result after the official results release date

 Do I have to sit a special exam?

 If you are offered a special exam you have two options:

 - Sit the exam.
 The mark from the special exam will supersede the mark from the first assessment (even if the original mark is higher than the second mark).
+Note that if you initially passed your subject and choose to undertake a supplementary exam - if you subsequently fail this subject you will not be eligible to apply for fee remission.
 Unless you decline your special assessment offer, it is assumed that you will sit your special exam.

 Are there deadlines to decline if I'm planning to graduate?

 If you sit a special assessment you will not be eligible to graduate in the current graduation ceremony period.
 This is because your results will not be finalised in time and instead you will be invited to graduate in the next ceremony period that you are eligible for.

 You will know if you have been offered a special assessment as an ‘S’ grade will be applied to your subject as an interim result after the official results release date.